safia-habib/Plugins-Dynatrace/JMX-Extensions/Hystrix/Readme.md

 | **Threads Rejected** | Thread pool has no room, and rejected the command |

+**Aggregation**
+For all Metrics the Aggregation is SUM.
+This can be changed in the Json file.

+**Splitting**
+In this plugin the spilt is happening per instance type for all metrics

 **This looks as follows on the Dashboard**